 Why is he in the news now?

-Because Ellen Page, star of Juno and our hearts, called out his church for being “infamously anti LGBTQ.”
+Because Elliot Page, star of Juno and our hearts, called out his church for being “infamously anti LGBTQ.”

 Wait, are Jews for Jesus anti-LGBTQ?